 If you’ve ever rented a car in Europe, you know how easy it is to travel across country borders in the Schengen Zone.
-Driving a rental car from the U.S. to Canada is also fairly easy.
+It’s easy to drive a rental car from the U.S. to Canada.
 But if you want to drive a rental car into Mexico from the U.S., it requires buying additional car insurance that is compliant with Mexican car insurance laws.

 One-Way Car Rental from the United States to Mexico

 Forget about it.
 One-way rentals to Mexico are not possible.
 No rental car company will allow you to pick up a car in the U.S. and return it in Mexico.

 The most common request we receive for such one-way rentals from California is to the General Abelardo L. Rodríguez International Airport in Tijuana (TIJ).
 This airport runs along the United States / Mexico border.
 A far better option is to drive to the Cross Border Xpress on the U.S. side of the border and simply walk across the border on the Cross Border Xpress skywalk, which opened in 2015.

 A number of rental car companies—including Avis, Budget, Hertz, Fox and Ace—offer return locations near the U.S. terminal of the CBX.

 If you want to drive a rental car to Mexico, here’s what you need to know:

 Companies That Do Not Allow Border Crossings to Mexico

 At least one major rental company—Alamo—always prohibits bringing a rental car from the U.S. into Mexico.